-We were delighted to receive a Victorian Government Biodiversity On-ground Action grant of $50,000 in late 2017 for a project over three years which will focus on fungi in five Victorian Catchment Management areas over the next two years.
+We were delighted to receive a Victorian Government Biodiversity On-ground Action grant of $50,000 in late 2017 for a project until 2020 which will focus on fungi in five Victorian Catchment Management areas over the next two years.
 These are:

 - develop region-specific education kits